ggeerraarrdd/geofinder/README.md

 ## Description

-_Geofinder_ is an online carto-architectural scavenger hunt.
-The gameplay is simple: Given a photo of a house somewhere in the world, you are tasked with locating that house on Google Maps.
-It's that straighforward, although how you will go about searching might not be.
+_Geofinder_ is an online scavenger hunt game.
+Its gameplay is simple: Given a photo of a house somewhere in the world, your task is to look for that house inside a marked area on a map.
+While that may sound straighforward, how you will go about looking might not be.

+_Geofinder_ comes in two modes.

+1. In the Wordle-like **default mode**, you are given one house a day and have until the end of the day (CST time) to find it.
+2. In the Netflix-like **challenge mode**, aka Geo50x, you are given 50 houses at once.

 _Geofinder_ is inspired by such childhood games as _[Where's Waldo?](https://en.wikipedia.org/wiki/Where%27s_Wally%3F)_ and _[Where in the World is Carmen Sandiego?](https://en.wikipedia.org/wiki/Carmen_Sandiego)_.
 And the simple pleasures of looking out through vehicle windows and just gazing at the passing landscapes and cityscapes.